 Compliance is the obedience to the decisions of constituted authorities, governmental policies and sets of laws and regulations.
 The Oxford Advanced Learner's Dictionary of Current English defined the term as "the practice of obeying rules and requests made by people in authority".
-11It is "the ultimate goal of any enforcement programme".
-12 Environmental compliance guarantees the protection of the public health and property, including renewal natural resources, climate stability, clean air, fresh water, good soil and increase in agricultural production.
-13Compliance creates public value when it promotes the rule of law and good governance, ensures fairness and strengthens the credibility of environmental requirements.
-The rule of law is essential to good governance and sustainable development.
-When individuals fail to comply with the
+It is "the ultimate goal of any enforcement programme".
+Environmental compliance guarantees the protection of the public health and property, including renewal natural resources, climate stability, clean air, fresh water, good soil and increase in agricultural production.
+Compliance creates public value when it promotes the rule of law and good governance, ensures fairness and strengthens the credibility of environmental requirements.
+The rule of law

-7Omaka CA (supra) p.41
+&lt;sup>7Omaka CA (supra) p.41

-8Olatoye KA, "Science, Technology & Health Problems: Updating Environmental Legislative Efforts in Nigeria" in Usmanu Danfodiyo University Law Journal, 2009, p.252.
+&lt;sup>8Olatoye KA, "Science, Technology & Health Problems: Updating Environmental Legislative Efforts in Nigeria" in Usmanu Danfodiyo University Law Journal, 2009, p.252.

-9 See Environmental Crime from Wikipedia, the free encyclopedia available at http://en.wikipedia.org/wiki/environmental crime (last accessed 11 January, 2015).
+&lt;sup>9 See Environmental Crime from Wikipedia, the free encyclopedia available at http://en.wikipedia.org/wiki/environmental\crime (last accessed 11 January, 2015).

-10 Section 14(2)(b) of the Constitution of the Federal Republic of Nigeria, 1999 (as amended).
+&lt;sup>10 Section 14(2)(b) of the Constitution of the Federal Republic of Nigeria, 1999 (as amended).